aw7855689/btcbamjs-wallet/README.md

 - Removed reactive data setters that are intended to trigger view updates, to make this a plain-old JavaScript module.
 - Each wallet instance is instantiated with a network explicitly.
 This allows simultaneous use of different networks.
 - TypeScript for type hinting.
-- Uses greph (1e7) as internal units
+- Uses satoshi (1e8) as internal units
   - Can represent up to ~90 million BTCBAM accurately.
 - Uses [coinselect](https://github.com/bitcoinjs/coinselect) to select utxos.
   - Taking into account the size of a transaction, and multiplies that by fee rate per byte.